ihni/movie-system/docs/documentation.md

 - Merge sort for sorting a movie by the title, year, &c..
 - Matrix to represent the seat availability and seating plan of a theatre/showtime
 - Set to store booked seatings to prevent duplication
-- Queue to store the booking process
+- **TODO** Queue to store the booking process
-- Stack where users can undo their actions in a booking process such as cancel or go back
+- **TODO** Stack where users can undo their actions in a booking process such as cancel or go back
 - Binary search for looking at a sorted movie array

 ## Models